 OpenSUSE Change File Owner

 Welcome, openSUSE User!
-The Tutorial shows you Step-by-step How to Change File/Directory Owner on openSUSE GNU/Linux Desktops.
+This tutorial will guide you step-by-step on How to Change File/Directory Owner on openSUSE GNU/Linux Desktops.

 And the OpenSUSE Change File Owner instruction is to Set a different Owner for Files and Directories on the openSUSE File System.